open-mmlab/mmtracking/docs/tutorials/customize_dataset.md

 ## Customize Datasets

 To customize a new dataset, you can convert them to the existing CocoVID style or implement a totally new dataset.
-In MMTracking, we recommand to convert the data into CocoVID style and do the conversion offline, thus you can use the `CocoVideoDataset` directly.
-In this case, you only need to modify the config's data annotation pathes and the `classes`.
+In MMTracking, we recommend to convert the data into CocoVID style and do the conversion offline, thus you can use the `CocoVideoDataset` directly.
+In this case, you only need to modify the config's data annotation paths and the `classes`.

 ### Convert the dataset into CocoVID style